 The Rottweiler is a working dog breed that has been serving alongside humans for centuries.
 But it is only recently that the Rottweiler has become a popular choice for a companion canine – a family pet.

 Whenever a dog breed becomes very popular, this drives up demand for more puppies.
 Increased demand can pressure dog breeders and may open the door for less ethical breeding operations such as puppy mills.

-This is often when you will start to see dogs marketed as having unusual coat colors.
+This is often when you see dogs marketed as having unusual coat colors.
 Sometimes this is a genetic fluke, but often it is a deliberate attempt to charge higher prices for Rottweiler puppies.

-Before you choose a Rottweiler puppy, you need to know all you can about how coat color can possibly interact with your new dog’s health.
+Before choosing a Rottweiler puppy, you need to know how coat color can affect your new dog’s health.

 In this article, we review Rottweiler colors and share information you need to know to choose your Rottie puppy wisely.

 Rottweiler colors come in two categories.
 The first is American Kennel Club (AKC) recognized colors.
 These are the colors considered desirable for show dog purposes.

 The second is so-called rare or unusual colors.
 Several genetic reasons a Rottweiler might have a coat color other than what is described in the official Rottweiler breed standard.

 It is important to learn as much as possible about why a Rottweiler has an unusual coat color before committing to a lifetime of care.

 See a Rottweiler Puppy With White Markings